Pre-trip checklists can save you from forgetting important details. Here are some key items from my travel checklists.

 Six Months Before Trip

 - Research accommodation using guidebooks, TripAdvisor, and Airbnb.
-Start booking top-rated budget accommodation as soon as possible, since it often fills up quickly, especially in popular destinations.
+If going to a popular destination like Japan, book top-rated budget accommodation as soon as possible, since it fills up quickly.

 Three Months Before Trip

-- Determine which vaccinations are required and make appointments to get them
+- Determine required vaccinations and make appointments to get them

 A Week Before Trip